gallenc/solent2Public/week1/maven-test-exercise/README.md

 Maven allows you to create projects which are completely independent of the IDE you choose to use.
 Nearly all modern open source java projects use Maven (or Gradel which uses maven artefacts) as their build system.

-# choosing and using a maven archetype
+# Choosing and using a maven archetype
 Maven has a vast number of contributed architype projects which provide templates to help you get started using a variety of java technologies.
 We will use an archetype to create our first maven project.
 (You can find more information about this process here https://maven.apache.org/archetype/maven-archetype-plugin/usage.html)